What to film in Mombasa town

 Requirements to film in Mombasa town

 You will need to get a filming permit from Kenya Film Commission for you to be allowed to film in Mombasa town.
-In order to obtain a Filming Permit, one must write a letter requesting for the permit and fill an application form which must be accompanied by a copy of the screenplay, a story synopsis, and a shooting schedule.
+In order to get a Filming Permit, one must write a letter requesting the permit and fill out an application form which must be accompanied by a copy of the screenplay, a story synopsis, and a shooting schedule.
 These should be sent to the Film Licensing Officer, Kenya Film Classification Board.
 Filming permits for features, documentaries, short films, music videos, corporate videos, and commercials are issued within minutes of application.
 Applications for TV Series and full-length feature films are processed in less than 48 hours of application.
 Contact us at Film crew fixers Uganda we will be able to help you process the filming permissions with the Local Authorities in Kenya.

 Kenya Filming Fees to film in Mombasa town

 - Adverts, documentaries, dramas, short features; still photographs KSHS 5,000 ($50)

 - Full-length feature films, TV series KSHS 15,000 ($150)

 - Daily filming fees KSHS 1,000 ($10)

 The Ministry charges Ksh.
 400 ($5) per day to cover Liaison Officer’s services provided by a government Liaison Officer to be attached to the crew.

 - Each visitor is required to pay Ksh.
 2,000 ($20) to the Immigration Department for a special pass before engaging in any film shooting.
 The crew may, however, arrive in Kenya on a visitor’s pass while the filming special pass is being processed.
 We recommend you travel after all the filming paperwork has been arranged to avoid inconveniences.